mavaddat/postman-docs/src/pages/docs/collaborating-in-postman/public-api-network/share-collection-with-public-api-network.md

 To create a team profile:

 1. Navigate to your account settings and select Create Free Team.
 1. Name your team and enter a URL.
-As an SEO best practice, name your team after your organization and change your URL to your organization’s name.
+As a discoverability best practice, name your team after your organization and change your URL to your organization’s name.

     > If your chosen URL is taken, contact Support.
 In the meantime, append `-apis` to the organization name.
 You can change the URL later.